General Summary of Position:

 Minimum Qualifications (Required):

-Bachelor’s degree with some experience preferably in project management, environmental science or other relevant fields
+- Bachelor’s degree with some experience preferably in project management, community social science, environmental science or other relevant fields

-Proficient in use of software (Word, Excel, Access, Outlook, PowerPoint, MS Teams, etc.).
+- Proficient in use of software (Word, Excel, Outlook, PowerPoint, MS Teams, etc.).
 Proficient in computer and phone conference capability to complete study activities remotely if needed

 • Knowledge of geography and experience working with the communities in the Merrimack valley (Lowell, Lawrence, Dracut, Andover)